 If you’ve been doing any research into the health benefits of different foods lately, there’s a good chance you’ve seen quite a few articles on polyphenols.
 But what are they exactly, and why should you care?
 Should you eat foods with polyphenols?

 Let’s take a look at these incredible substances, their potential health benefits, and some of the best sources.
+Speaking of best sources,

 What Are Polyphenols?